aelkayam/quackker/README.md

 ## Features

-- **User Authentication**: Users can log in, and securely authenticate their accounts using Discord.
+- **User Authentication**: Users can log in, and securely authenticate their accounts using Discord/Google/GitHub.
 - **Create and Share Quacks**: Users can write and share quacks (tweets) with the public.
 - **Global Feed and Personal Feed**: Users can follow other users to personalize their feed.
 - **Like Quacks**: Users can express their appreciation for quacks by liking them.